 The Importance of Professional Guidance

-While this guide provides valuable information on preventing ACL tears, it’s essential to seek professional guidance when implementing these strategies.
+While this guide offers valuable information on preventing ACL tears, it’s essential to seek professional guidance when putting these strategies into practice.
 Consider working with:

 - A sports medicine physician for a thorough evaluation of your injury risk